adaliea/adaliea.github.io/making-website/buying-a-domain.md

 features, promotions, and pricing models, it can be difficult to know which one to trust.
-However, if you’re looking for a reliable, transparent, and performance-oriented solution, [Cloudflare’s domain registrar service](https://domains.cloudflare.com/) stands out as a top choice and is what I'll assume you use for the rest of this guide as well.
+However, if you’re looking for a reliable, transparent, and performance-oriented solution, [Cloudflare’s domain registrar service](https://domains.cloudflare.com/) stands out as a top choice and is what I'll assume you use for the rest of this guide as well%$It's what I use too!$%.